-VarCluST aims to link severe convective storms (SCS) across Europe to large-scale atmospheric processes and to examine their contribution on the annual variability of SCS in past and future periods.
-Furthermore, it will be investigated how observed clusters of SCS on scales of days to weeks (denoted to as serial clustering) will be affected by large-scale mechanism.
+The aim of VarCluST is to link severe convective storms (SCS) in Europe with large-scale atmospheric processes and to investigate the influence of these processes on the annual variability of SCS both in the past and in the future.
+Furthermore, this project investigates how large-scale mechanisms determine clusters of SCS on scales of several days to weeks (referred to as serial clustering).
 Knowledge on these mechanisms is still insufficient, but a prerequisite for estimating robust statements about long-term changes and trends in the SCS frequency.

 VarCluST intend to answer two major scientific questions:

 1. Which large-scale processes (e.g., teleconnection patterns or certain weather types such as atmospheric blocking) have an influence on the high observed annual variability of SCS in the past and which changes in thunderstorm frequency and relevant processes can be expected in the future?

 2. Which atmospheric mechanisms influence the increased occurrence of SCS within a few days up to several weeks (serial clustering)?